 "Religion poisons everything" - Knowing this yet we continue to perpetuate this religious poison within our present religious systems, be it the Christian God, Jehovah, Allah or the multitudes of lesser and or greater gods and those that claim to be God in a present human form (yes there is One at the moment).
-We continue to allow the men, men for the most part, of these hierarchies of religion to install the fear of their gods and the myriad, too numerous to count - Encarta Dictionary - of Prophets and lesser prophets to foster hate among the masses of mankind.
+We continue to allow the men, men for the most part, of these hierarchies of religion to install the fear of their gods and the myriad of Prophets and lesser prophets (too numerous to count) to foster hate among the masses of mankind.
 And we follow these charlatans of all religions without so much a whimper as to their ignorance of the truth of our connection to one and another, regardless of our color, race, culture, and or our ethnicity; and our true connection to that "concentrated field of intelligence".
-From their pulpits they spew the same old, same old poison these hierarchies of religion have built up over the past millenniums.
+From their pulpits they spew the same old poison these hierarchies of religion have built up over the past millenniums.

 Our planets people and planet Earth itself under the guise of religion in its present form is no longer sustainable.
 I believe it was said by Albert Einstein that "one cannot keep doing what they have always done and expect a different result".
 A different result is not only desirable but absolutely necessary to ensure the future of mankind and Planet Earth, so we must look at another alternative that is available and where that might come from.

 I believe there is the "metaphysical" concept of what might be the answer to our dilemma as to the understanding of the "god" and the myriad of P(p)rophets of our forefathers, but allow me to first to set the stage for this uncovering of the truth of our "god".